-- Programs that are dependent on Federal Grants might not be sustainable unless they embark on new fund raising ventures.
+- Programs that are dependent on Federal [Government] Grants might not be sustainable unless they embark on new fund raising ventures.
 Depending on government grants was regarded as unhealthy by some programs, which had been operating for more than five years.
 One organization refuses to apply for Federal Grants and believes that seed funding for a program should be in place before any program begins and before Federal Government is approached.

-- The quality of Foster Care and the way young people are labelled and treated in foster care is a cause for concern in most of the areas I visited.
+- The quality of foster care and the way young people are labelled and treated in foster care was a cause for concern in most of the areas I visited.
 This appears to be a global problem.
 Social Workers appear to be treated with disdain for a number of reasons, the two most common being high case loads resulting in overworked staff, and, secondly, Social Workers, who lack the passion to encourage young people to reach their potential, being given young people on their case loads.
-These factors led to problematic relationships between young people and their Social Workers, possibly contributing to more antisocial behaviour tendencies amongst young people, particularly those in the foster care system or those in single parent homes that were not functioning too well.
+These factors led to problematic relationships between young people and their Social Workers, possibly contributing to more antisocial behavior tendencies amongst young people, particularly those in the foster care system or those in single parent homes that were not functioning too well.
 Some staff also expressed concern that some of these young people were being diagnosed with non-existent mental health problems.